leeyawnz/DevSecOps/Docker/README.md

 </br>

 ## Docker Registries
 Docker Registries is a highly scalable server side application that stores and distributes Docker images.
 It is used in the CI/CD Pipeline.

+There are private and public Docker Registries.
+To maintain privacy, we can use private registries.
+Else, we can store our images publicly.

+Docker Registry Providers:
+- Docker Hub
+- quay.io
+- Amazon ECR

 [Back to Top](https://github.com/leeyawnz/DevSecOps/blob/main/Docker/README.md#table-of-contents)